Learning And Skills

 Many of our activities for children, families and adults have been suspended due to Covid-19.

-We have put together nature activities to do with children during the summer holidays, designed to get you outdoors, connected to nature and having fun.
+We have put together nature activities designed to get you outdoors, connected to nature and having fun.
 Explore our nature activities for kids.

 The Heart of England Forest’s new Learning and Skills programme aims to ensure that ALL members of the communities living and working around the Forest enjoy it on a regular basis to improve their quality of life.